 The German biotech company Infinite Roots secured $58 million in an oversubscribed Series B funding round.
 This investment was Europe’s largest ever in mycelium.
 Infinite Roots uses patented fermentation technologies to develop innovative solutions.

-The funding will support the company’s commercial growth, including expanding production capacities and launching worldwide.
+The funding will support the company’s commercial growth, expand production capacities, and launch worldwide.

 Evogene Ltd. and Verb Biotics